DrugLib.com — Drug Information Portal

 OTHER

-RELPAX is generally well tolerated.
-Across all doses, most adverse reactions were mild and transient.
-The frequency of adverse events in clinical trials did not increase when up to 2 doses of RELPAX were taken within 24 hours.
-The incidence of adverse events in controlled clinical trials was not affected by gender, age, or race of the patients.
-Adverse event frequencies were also unchanged by concomitant use of drugs commonly taken for migraine prophylaxis (e.g., SSRIs, beta blockers, calcium channel blockers, tricyclic antidepressants), estrogen replacement therapy and oral contraceptives.
+The frequency of adverse reactions in clinical trials did not increase when up to 2 doses of RELPAX were taken within 24 hours.
+The incidence of adverse reactions in controlled clinical trials was not affected by gender, age, or race of the patients.
+Adverse reaction frequencies were also unchanged by concomitant use of drugs commonly taken for migraine prophylaxis (e.g., SSRIs, beta blockers, calcium channel blockers, tricyclic antidepressants), estrogen replacement therapy or oral contraceptives.

 Neurological: seizure